Let’s put a stop to harassment, abuse and violence

 The amazing news?
 He and the UKFT will alert 2,000 companies about the importance of backing a strong Convention to protect female garment workers from violence and abuse, and urge the UK’s largest retail consortium to get behind it.

-Please sign the petition to Alok Sharma calling on the UK government to support a strong Convention that is:
+Thank you – 15,546 of you signed our petition to Alok Sharma calling on the UK government to support a strong Convention that is:

 - legally binding